ketzx/Analysis-and-design-of-Inverter-using-Sky130pdk/README.md

-# ANALYSIS AND DESIGN OF INVERTER
+# Analysis and Design of Inverter